 Holidays are just around the corner.
 In most homes there are already Christmas trees and in the shops you can get various Christmas decorations.
 Unfortunately, these are the quintessence of kitsch and trash – worn chains, polyester socks for gifts, balls with falling brocade and plastic Christmas tree branches.
 How to give our interior a festive X-mas character and at the same time ensure that it is still stylish and unique?
 When so much decor is made from plastic, it’s nice to have a natural and organic form in your home.
-Architectural concrete comes in handy.
+Architectural concrete or decorative concrete comes in handy.
 You can conjure up beautiful concrete Christmas decorations that will blend in perfectly with the modern interior.

 We will show you today how to create original Christmas decorations made of architectural concrete in a simple and cheap way.